 For additional information about school choices in Texas, visit these resources:

-Texas will celebrate National School Choice Week 2020 with 4,891 events and activities across the state.
-Learn more about some of these celebrations at schoolchoiceweek.com/states/texas/.
+Texas celebrated National School Choice Week 2020 with 4,891 events and activities across the state.
+Click the button below to learn more about school choice in Texas.

 "Shining a spotlight on effective educational options for every child"